Skip to main content

 Claims & Settlement

-Use this page when you need to understand how claims become auditable economic objects rather than hidden support tickets.
+Use this page to understand how claims become auditable economic objects.

 The current public protocol surface supports claim cases, evidence references, claim attestations, adjudication, obligations, reserve booking, and settlement paths.
 Product availability and claim-review staffing are still product-specific boundaries.